 by Ian Campbell

-Ian Campbell is director of marketing and product development for CWB Group, Milton, ON.
+Ian Campbell is the director of marketing and product development for the CWB Group.